PatrickSchuetten/Predicting_Financial_Markets_Ironhack_Final_Project/README.md

-# Predicting the direction of the DAX by using indicators
+# Predicting the Direction of Financial Markets by using Indicators

 ## Objective
 * Predict the direction of a finance market for a single day by just using indicators